Daniel-IRYIVUZE/task_management_group_8/README.md

 ## Usage
 - Follow CLI prompts to add, view, update, or delete tasks.
 - Filter/search tasks by status, priority, or due date.

-## OOP Principles
-- **Encapsulation:** Task data and logic are encapsulated in classes.
-- **Inheritance:** Easily extendable for different task types.
-- **Polymorphism:** Common operations can be overridden for new task types.
-- **Abstraction:** File/database operations are abstracted from business logic.

-## Contribution
-- Fork the repo, create a feature branch, and submit a pull request.
-- Follow code style guidelines (ESLint, Prettier).

 ## License
 MIT